 Urgent care is immediate outpatient medical treatment for an acute illness or injury.
-Urgent care services are covered at any urgent care center with the same cost sharing in and out of network.
-Members may also call the Nurse Line at 303-739-1261 for assistance.
+Urgent care services are covered at any urgent care center with the same cost sharing in and out-of-network.
+Members may also call the

+Nurse Line at 303-739-1261 for assistance.

-Dispatch Health provides urgent care services in the privacy of your own home.
+DispatchHealth provides urgent care services in the privacy of your own home.
 They are available seven days a week, 365 days a year, including holidays.
 Hours of operation are 8 a.m. to 10 p.m. for the Denver Metro area.
 To request care, visit their website at www.dispatchhealth.com or call 303-500-1518.

-In network: \$50 copay per visit.
-Out of network: \$50 copay per visit.
+In-network: 100% covered at Denver Health Urgent Care; \$50 copay per visit at DispatchHealth.
+Out-of-network: \$50 copay per visit.